emacsorphanage/key-chord/README.md

 unmodified *any* key they don't know about.)

 Key chords longer that 2 keys are not supported.
-It could be done, but I don't think it is worth the trubbel since most keyboards will not reliably send all key codes when 3 or more keys are pressed simultaneously.
+It could be done, but I don't think it is worth the trouble, since most keyboards will not reliably send all key codes when 3 or more keys are pressed simultaneously.
 It might also be a bit trickier to maintain performance.

-Key chord mode uses input-method-function.
+Key chord mode uses `input-method-function`.
 And so do internationalisation packages (mule, quail, etc).
 Do not expect them to work well together.
 The last one that gets the `input-method-function` rules.